Central District 51 Newsletter

 Central 51 Families,

-Again, we cannot thank our parents and students enough for your continued support and flexibility as our district navigates the pandemic.
-Updates will continue to be provided each Friday which summarize the number of students and staff who are in quarantine, isolation and those that have tested positive with COVID-19 in our district.
+We cannot thank our parents and students enough for your continued support and flexibility as our district navigates the pandemic.
+Updates will continue to be provided each Friday on our website which summarize the number of students and staff who are in quarantine, isolation and those that have tested positive with COVID-19 in our district.

 If you have questions regarding Central School District 51 please don’t hesitate to contact me at (309) 444-3943 or at firstname.lastname@example.org.

 Dale Heidbreder, Superintendent

 The Board of Education’s main priority has been focused on our students and academics.
 Despite these very difficult times, the District has maintained fiscal responsibility without elimination of student programs or student opportunities.
 The Board has been adding and expanding programs and extracurriculars (S.T.E.M., Art, Spanish, Golf, Central Scoop).

 The District continues to operate soundly despite the past reductions by the State of Illinois to Mandated Categorical Grants, Evidence-Based Funding/General State Aid(GSA), and Transportation revenues.